 It allows for precision placement of this antibiotic under the gums, with the long term goal of saving the tooth

-This is probably the most critical step in the professional cleaning proces.
+For the remaining teeth, root planing is probably the most critical step in the professional cleaning proces.
 By scraping the bacteria under the gumline with this special instrument we take care of the problem at its core.
 This can only be done on your pet when it is under anesthesia.

-We use a specially designed instrument that is gentle
+We use a specially designed instrument that is gentle yet thorough

 Flushing the Gums